tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 ![Demo](./images/schemamixin12.png)

-20. On the Field Properties panel to the right add the follwoing FieldName = branchID
+20. On the Field Properties panel to the right add the following
+      FieldName = branchID
       Description = Branch ID
       Type = String